top of page

 • Higher risk of burnout and turnover

-Importantly, improving digital employee experience is not about adding more technology.
-In many cases, it is about simplifying, clarifying, and removing friction where it most affects day-to-day work.
+Addressing this is not about adding more technology.
+In most cases, it is about removing friction — simplifying, clarifying, and making it easier for people to do the work that actually matters.

 Where to Start